Post-operative pain treatment following total knee replacement surgery using BioWavePENS

 Randomized, Double-Blinded, Comparative Crossover Trial Comparing Biowave vs TENS

 S. Diwan MD, H. Hemmings MD, PhD, S. Panchal MD, Summary of a Randomized, Double-Blinded, Comparative Crossover Trial of the Safety and Efficacy of a Non-Invasive Targeted Electronic Pain Control Device (“Biowave System”) Versus Transcutaneous Electrical Nerve Stimulation (TENS) for the Symptomatic Treatment of Chronic Low Back Pain; March 2006.

 R. Yacoub.
 Neuromodulation pain therapy.
 ADVANCE for Physical Therapy and Rehab Medicine 23(13): 22-24, 2012.

 "Since trying the BioWave machine, I have had immediate relief from the pain and have experienced about a 90 to 95% reduction in the pain.
-I have stopped taking the above mentioned medications and am feeling much better.
-Now, I am only on the 3rd day with the machine but the pain improvement is nothing short of miraculous."
+I have stopped taking medications and am feeling much better.
+The pain improvement is nothing short of miraculous."

 George R. Dean